jallen73/TeloID/README.md

 # TeloID
-Nextflow pipeline to identify, map, and plot telomeric reads
+Nextflow pipeline to identify and map telomeric reads.